-Jeff Lebby is in his seventh season at Baylor and his third as an assistant, coaching the running backs.
-From 2008 to 2011 he was the assistant director of football operations in charge of offensive quality control and the NFL liaison.
+Previously, from 2008 to 2011, he was the assistant director of football operations in charge of offensive quality control and the NFL liaison.

 An up-and-coming force on the recruiting trail, Lebby was named a 2014 Top 10 Big 12 Recruiter by Rivals.com after helping Baylor sign a class ranked 22nd nationally by ESPN and 23rd by Scout.

-After guiding Baylor's rushing attack to a No. 13 national ranking (259.7 yards per-game) in 2013 en route to the Big 12 championship, Lebby was named the 2013 FootballScoop Running Back Coach of the Year.
-He coached first-team All-Big 12 and NFL draftee Lache Seastrunk, the first back-to-back 1,000-yard rusher in school history (1,177 in 2013) as well as first-team Freshman All-American Shock Linwood.
+After guiding Baylor's rushing attack to a No. 13 national ranking (259.7 yards per-game) en route to the 2013 Big 12 championship, Lebby was named the 2013 FootballScoop Running Back Coach of the Year.
+He coached first-team All-Big 12 and NFL draftee Lache Seastrunk, the first back-to-back 1,000-yard rusher in school history (1,177 in 2013) as well as first-team Freshman All-American Linwood.

 Lebby joined the Baylor program in the spring of 2008 after coaching the offensive line/tight ends and teaching at Victoria Memorial (Texas) High School in the fall of 2007.

 An offensive tackle as a prep for his father, Mike Lebby, at Andrews (Texas) High School, the younger Lebby earned all-state honors as a senior.